pouchdb-community/ember-pouch/README.md

 ## Attachments

-`Ember-Pouch` provides an `attachment` transform for your models, which makes working with attachments is as simple as working with any other field.
+`Ember-Pouch` provides an `attachment` transform for your models, which makes working with attachments as simple as working with any other field.

 Add a `DS.attr('attachment')` field to your model: